 - Watch PPG scientists demonstrate the function of silica in car tires by using rolling resistance.

 - Participate in activities inside the MEET-U (Mobile Energy Education Training Unit).
 Learn about energy production and consumption and historic and modern uses of energy.
 The experience is designed to inspire audiences to improve future energy demands and innovations.
 Offered through a partnership with the Friends of Drake Well and the Museum.
 (Friday only)

 - Explore how dyes and pigments change color when exposed to UV light, make a UV reactive bracelet, and find out if your sunglasses really protect your eyes from UV rays.

 - Hear guest speaker Paige Kassalen give her presentation "Around the World with Zero Fuel."
 Learn about how a young engineer helped make the impossible possible by doing things such as catching the wing of a solar-powered airplane as it landed and being one of four engineers in charge of the power system for the plane's mobile hangar.
 Talks will be at 10 am and 12 noon Friday only.

 For groups, advance reservations are required.
-Register by calling 412.237.3400, and press option 7.
+Register by calling 412.237.3400.
 Limited funds?
 Ask about participating through the National Chemistry Week ChemFest Grant.